ShiJbey/neighborly/README.md

 1. Proposing/Implementing new features
 2. Fixing bugs
 3. Providing optimizations
-4. Fixing typos
-5. Filing issues
+4. Filing issues
-6. Contributing tutorials/how-tos to the wiki
+5. Contributing tutorials and how-to guides
-7. Fixing grammar and spelling in the wiki
+6. Fixing grammar and spelling
-8. Creating new samples/plugins
+7. Creating new samples and plugins

 If you are interested in contributing to Neighborly, there are multiple ways to get involved, and not all of them require you to be proficient with GitHub.
-Interested parties can contribute to the core code base of Neighborly and/or create nre content in the way of plugins.
+Interested parties can contribute to the core code base of Neighborly and create new content in the way of plugins.
 I love feedback, and if you have any questions, create a new issue, and I will do my best to answer.
 If you want to contribute to the core code, free to fork this repository, make your changes, and submit a pull-request with a